 Prostitution

-Prostitution charges involve engaging, agreeing, or offering to engage in sexual activity with another person in exchange for a fee, which carries legal consequences, such as fines, probation, and even imprisonment.
+Prostitution charges involve engaging, agreeing, or offering to engage in sexual activity with another person in exchange for a fee, which carries fines, probation, and even imprisonment.
+Being charged with prostitution-related crimes can result in a criminal record if convicted.

 Patronizing a Person for Prostitution

 Patronizing a prostitute, often called “solicitation,” involves paying or agreeing to pay another person for sexual conduct.
-Laws related to patronizing a person for prostitution specify varying penalties based on the ages of those involved and where it happened.
+Laws related to patronizing a person for prostitution specify different penalties based on the ages of those involved and where it happened.

 Promoting Prostitution